ugcs/ugcs-java-sdk/README.md

 # ucs-java-client

 To build the project you will need to install [protobuf compiler 2.4.1](https://github.com/google/protobuf/releases/tag/v2.4.1) to your system.
+Add `protoc` executable to the project root directory or place it somewhere listed in the path system variable.

 # Building and Running Samples